 Morocco has plenty of awesome free activities on offer as well.
 Each city medina offers a chance to walk in the shoes of the locals, roaming markets and sampling local food.
 The trekking in Morocco is excellent, particularly in the Atlas Mountains, and the beaches are popular among surfers and those just wanting a day off.

 One of the great things about being a volunteer in Morocco is the cultural insight you get through being accommodated in homestays with local families.
 You’ll get a real experience into life in Morocco, eat local food and take part in cultural practices.
-Volunteers in Nepal generally budget around $40 a week in spending money.
+Volunteers in Morocco generally budget around $40 a week in spending money.

 IVHQ’s Morocco program offers six meaningful project options, including Childcare, Teaching English or French, Women’s Education, Sports Development and, during May and June, a unique Ramadan project.

 Don’t think twice, just go for it, it’s enriching and meaningful!
 I enjoyed my short experience in Morocco and can’t wait to join again but for a longer time.
 I liked everything from accommodation, host family, food, volunteering activities and non-volunteering activities!
 I was travelling as a solo female and felt so safe everywhere.
 Reward yourself and have such a wonderful experience!
 Sharifa Sharida, IVHQ volunteer in Morocco

 If you ever needed an excuse to go to Vietnam, this is it!
 Vietnam is another very cheap place to travel, especially in Ho Chi Minh City, where the IVHQ volunteer program is based.